 Building your credit is one of the first steps to financial health, and a must if you're thinking of buying a home.
 Having strong credit will allow you to get the best mortgage at the best rate, which means that you'll pay less interest on your home over time.
 Paying less interest leaves more money in your pocket for other aspects of your life (like starting a family, or saving for retirement).

-Your credit report contains all the information used to calculate your credit score, a 3-digit number between 300 and 850 that gives lenders an objective assessment of your credit risk.
+Your credit report contains all the information used to calculate your credit score, a three-digit number between 300 and 850 that gives lenders an objective assessment of your credit risk.
 The higher your credit score, the better.

 1. Reality check